datagucc/WLED-Controler/README.md

-# 🟡🎛 TouchDesigner to WLED Controller (`control_WLED_v5`)
+# 🟡🎛 TouchDesigner controlling WLED

-This repository provides a custom **TouchDesigner Base COMP** named `control_WLED_v5` that allows you to control your WLED-powered LED strips directly from TouchDesigner.
+This repository provides a custom **TouchDesigner Base COMP** named `control_WLED_v1` that allows you to control your WLED-powered LED strips directly from TouchDesigner.

 ## ✨ Features

-This component lets you dynamically control WLED via HTTP JSON requests with real-time interaction through TouchDesigner parameters.
+This component lets you dynamically control WLED via HTTP JSON requests and UDP requests with real-time interaction through TouchDesigner parameters.

 ### Available Parameters